Equalized Time Reversal Beamforming for Indoor Wireless Communications: Abstract

 \section{Abstract}

-One of the technologies with potential to provide advanced beamforming capabilities for future indoor wireless communications is time-reversal (TR).
-By using the channel impulse response as a pre-filter at the transmitter, TR provides automatic spatial focusing of the signal at the receiver.
-In this paper we present two contributions on single-user indoor wideband TR systems.
-First, we provide a novel analysis of a baseband time-reversal (TR) beamforming system using two propagation models commonly used in indoor wireless communications.
-We derive a new closed-form approximation for the inter-symbol interference (ISI) power in such scenarios, which leads to a more accurate estimation of the probability of bit error compared to previous works.
-We define performance parameters for the spatial focusing and time compression properties of TR beamforming and find closed-form approximations for them.
-We use this parameters to compare TR performance under different propagation conditions and channel models.
-Second, we propose an Equalized TR (ETR) technique that mitigates the ISI of conventional TR.
-ETR uses a zero-forcing pre-equalizer at the transmitter in cascade configuration with the TR pre-filter.
-We derive theoretical performance bounds for ETR and show that it greatly enhances the BER performance of conventional TR with minimal impact to its beamforming capability.
+Time-reversal (TR) is a beamforming technique for frequency-selective channels, which has received increasing attention due to its high energy efficiency and low computational complexity for wireless communications.
+In this paper, we present two contributions on time-reversal (TR) wireless beamforming for single-user indoor wideband MISO systems.
+First, we provide novel analyses of a baseband TR system using two commonly used indoor propagation channel models.
+We derive closed-form approximations for the inter-symbol interference (ISI) with these channel models in order to characterize the influence of propagation conditions (such as the power-delay profile, delay spread, and bandwidth) on TR performance metrics.
+In particular, we analyze spatial focusing and time compression performance of TR beamforming, and their impact on the bit error rate (BER).
+As a second contribution, we introduce an equalized TR (ETR) technique that mitigates the ISI of conventional TR.
+The proposed ETR utilizes a zero-forcing pre-equalizer at the transmitter in a cascade configuration with the TR pre-filter.
+Unlike previous approaches to ISI mitigation in TR systems, we derive theoretical performance bounds for ETR and show that it greatly enhances the BER performance of conventional TR with minimal impact to its beamforming capabilities.
 By means of numerical simulations, we verify our closed-form approximations and show that the proposed ETR technique outperforms conventional TR with respect to the BER under any SNR.